Religious & Spiritual Traditions

 Gain insight into Andean cultural and religious worldview, Amazonian traditions and practices, and the spiritual syncretism between pre-colonial belief systems and Christianity.

 Engage with issues in resource management, modernization and globalization, indigenous movements and political representation, urbanization and rural poverty, environmental conservation, and community and sustainable development.

-Examine land use and relationships, social and political activism, and indigenous identity and representation.
-The accredited curriculum also delves into pre-Incan and Incan history and culture, the coca leaf, sustainable agriculture, and the arts.
+Examine land use and relationships, social and political activism, globalization, and indigenous identity and representation.
+Curriculum also delves into the cultural, social and political background of South America, including Incan culture and the role of the Spanish empire.

 Independent Study Project (ISP)

-Delve into homestays with limited or no amenities, extensive walking in high altitude mountains and humid rainforests, and lengthy travel by boat, bus and truck.
+Immerse yourself in homestays with limited or no amenities, walking in high altitude mountains and humid rainforests, and lengthy travel by boat, bus and/or truck.

 Participate in multi-day trek circumnavigating the sacred Mount Ausangate in Peru and other possible day-hikes.
 Wilderness exploration also includes travel through rural and remote areas of both Bolivia and Peru.